 “The eyes are the window to your soul.”
 Throughout history, that quote, or a variation of it, is attributed to many, emphasising the importance your eyes have when making a strong first impression.
-Whether it’s thin lashes or weak brow lines, Dr. Jack Hensel, Jr. and the team at Lowcountry Plastic Surgery Center in Mount Pleasant, South Carolina can help with the impression you make.
+Whether it’s thin lashes or weak brow lines, Dr. Jack Hensel, Jr. and the team at Lowcountry Plastic Surgery Center in Charleston and Mount Pleasant, South Carolina can help with the impression you make.
 Call the office or book an appointment online today.

 Some studies show that women take time equivalent to two weeks annually to fix their hair and makeup, and for many women, much of that time is spent exclusively on their eyes.
 Perhaps you’ve found yourself addressing the same aspects of your look daily.
 Mascara, brows, eyeliner, and eye shadow are all common points of attention.